1) Embedded Systems and IoT Security

 Outdated libraries, misuse of cryptographic primitives, and algorithmic weaknesses are some of the exploitable vulnerabilities that may exist in legacy software.
 Fixing these vulnerabilities can be challenging and time-consuming, especially when the source code is not available.
 Therefore, in this project, we aim to propose frameworks that can identify and patch vulnerabilities in legacy binaries with minimal manual intervention required from developers.
 Our first work successfully identified various outdated cryptographic hash functions present in legacy binaries and proposed a novel approach to patching them.
 We aim to expand on this first work for identifying and patching different types of vulnerabilities.

 Personalized Federated Learning (PFL) has gained significant traction in recent years as it combines the advantages of collaborative (global) training from classical federated learning with personalization of own data.
-However, current PFL methods are evaluated on a wide range of datasets, models, and privacy guarantees, making it difficult to compare their performance and applicability in realistic settings.
-This project aims to develop a framework to evaluate existing PFL methods across settings using realistic models and datasets.
+In this project, we are looking to uncover phenomena in PFL as well as investigate the use of privacy-enhancing technologies in PFL.